opensim/opensim-libs/README.md

 Opensim will avoid to use Nuget whenever possible.

-In same cases we may extract and use only the files we need from the packages garbage
+In same cases we may extract and use only the files we need out of the packages garbage

 OpenSim checks out with most of these libs precompiled in the bin folder.